 Our data suggests that pure westslope cutthroat trout today are thriving in about 20% of their historic stream habitat in the Swan River watershed, mirroring declines range-wide.
 The survivors live in small, fragmented populations in headwater streams and are no longer presumed to be one large, interconnected "metapopulation."
 Approximately 51% of historic cutthroat habitat in the Swan is occupied by hybrids.
 Westslope cutthroats are now a federal "species of special concern" and periodically have been considered for listing for protection under the Endangered Species Act.

 A collaborative group of partners from Swan Valley Connections, Montana FWP, US Geological Survey, Montana DNRC, US Forest Service, the University of Montana, MPG Ranch, and private citizens, the Native Fish Subcommittee works to inform the conservation strategy which will best protect and restore westslope cutthroat in the Swan basin.
 To fill in knowledge gaps about the distribution, abundance, and genetic status of cutthroat in the Swan, SVC has worked over the past 6 years to survey tributary streams from Lion Creek south to the head of the Swan River.
-We will once again be putting crews in the field in 2016 as we continue to monitor known conservation populations and collect samples for genetic study.
+We will continue to monitor known populations and collect samples for genetic study in future years.
 Results to date about the status of each of the Swan’s known conservation populations can be found here.

 To capture a snapshot of species distribution in the mainstem Swan River, SVC partnered with the Flathead National Forest over the past two years to conduct the first known systematic inventory of Swan River's fisheries resource via snorkel surveys.
 While we recorded every species identified, we were particularly interested in whether we would find large-bodied cutthroat trout that may indicate the presence of a migratory life history.
 Results from this preliminary study can be found here.